-Third-party manufacturers may not be able to comply with cGMP regulations or similar regulatory requirements on a global basis.
+Third-party manufacturers may not be able to comply with current good manufacturing practices, or cGMP. regulations or similar regulatory requirements on a global basis.
 Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or medicines, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our medicines and harm our business and results of operations.